rop-ctu/papouch/README.md

  - **quido-cli** Command line interface for the Quido family of devices.
  - **quido-test** Test utility for the Quido device.
+ - **quido-list** List all devices on the network segment, prints out MAC and IP addresses.

 ## Usage